vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_android_login_style_elements.html.md

 ## Styling the input fields

 The input fields are empty by default.
 So layout_width should be set for them .
 To make them not stick to their label, **layout_marginLeft** should be set.
-Setting **layout_paddingLeft** field ensures that the text we entering in the input box does not stick to the left edge.
-Rest of the fields we would add are already explained earlier in this chapter.
+Setting **layout_paddingLeft** field ensures that the text entered in the input box does not stick to the left edge.
+The other attributes added have already been explained earlier in this chapter.

 Input fields have a special attribute **inputType**.
 The values are self explanatory.
+Specifying the input type allows Android to provide relevant keyboard options (In case of inputType `number`, the keyboard for entering digits is displayed).

 <pre>
 &lt;EditText